4. How to make a public interest disclosure

 A Public Interest Monitor

-Judicial officer or a member of VCAT who is not a judicial officer IBAC or the Judicial Commission
+Judicial officer or a Victorian Civil and Administrative Tribunal (VCAT) member who isn't a judicial officer IBAC or the Judicial Commission

 Table B - Organisations that can receive public interest disclosures